Ashb87/Ms3-Movie-Review/README.md

     2. I want the site to be responsive to whichever device I am viewing it on.
     3. I want to understand clearly what the site is for.
     4. I want to be able to register an account easily
-    5. I want to be able to view other peoples reviews
+    5. I want to be able to view other peoples movies and reviews
-    6. I want to be able to search for existing reviews.
+    6. I want to be able to search for existing movies.

-  * #### Returning Visitor Goals
+  * #### Returning/Frequent Visitor Goals
     1. I want to be able to login to my account easily for full access of the site.
-    2. I want to be able to add my own reviews.
+    2. I want to be able to add my own movies.
-    3. I want to view all my existing reviews through my own profile page.
+    3. I want to view all my existing movies through my own profile page.
-    4. I want to be able to edit and delete my existing reviews.
+    4. I want to be able to edit and delete my existing movies.
     5. I want to follow the site through their social links.

   * #### Admin Goals
     1. As an admin of the site I Wwould like full access to all pages
     2. I would like to be able to add, edit or delete any genre categories
+    3. I would like to be able to delete any review from the site

 ### Design